 Another thing that makes Cinderella heroic is her contact with animals.

 She feeds a cat – cares for her horse – converses with an owl – saves a deer from a point blank shot – tames a wild horse – and she is rescued twice by a flock of doves.
 There is even a dog surrounding her.

 Has the animal / hero connection been blown out of proportions in this movie?

 On the contrary – the audience loves it.

-Cinderella is so sanctified by her respect for animals that around the middle of the film she can kill a hawk in cold blood and get away with it!
+Cinderella is so sanctified by her respect for animals that around mid point, she can kill a hawk in cold blood and get away with it!